EutechCybernetic/lucy-pro-documentation/ui.md

 It's only possible to query data sources that are defined in UI Bundles linked to models.

-See [configdynuis](configdynuis) for more information on overriding the model's default screens.
+See [Configuring Dynamic User Interfaces](dynamicuis.rst#configdynuis) for more information on overriding the model's default screens.

 ## Accessing and Editing UI Bundles
 UI Bundles can be accessed directly by going to the Lucy dashboard, clicking the image:: images/gear.png icon and then selecting 'View All User Interfaces'